Gina Mazany: The Ultimate Fighter 18

 On September 4, 2013, Mazany competed as a fighter on The Ultimate Fighter: Team Rousey vs. Team Tate.
 On one of the 16 preliminary fights, Mazany faced Julianna Peña and she lost the fight via unanimous decision after two rounds.

 Ultimate Fighting Championship

 Mazany made her promotional debut on February 19, 2017.
-She faced Sara McMann, replacing Liz Carmounche at UFC Fight Night: Lewis vs. Browne.
+She faced Sara McMann, replacing Liz Carmouche at UFC Fight Night 105.
 She lost the fight via submission due to an arm-triangle choke in the first round.

-Her second fight in UFC came on November 25, 2017, facing Yanan Wu at UFC Fight Night: Bisping vs. Gastelum.
+Her second fight in UFC came on November 25, 2017, facing Yanan Wu at UFC Fight Night 122.
 She won the fight via unanimous decision.

-On May 27, 2018, Mazany faced Lina Länsberg at UFC Fight Night: Thompson vs. Till.
+On May 27, 2018, Mazany faced Lina Länsberg at UFC Fight Night 130.
 She lost the fight via unanimous decision.

 Mazany faced Macy Chiasson on March 2, 2019, at UFC 235.
 She lost the fight via TKO in the first round.

-On 21 January 2020, Mazany was released from the UFC.
+On January 21, 2020, Mazany was released from the UFC.